codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 OpenJDK 64-Bit Server VM (build 25.222-b10, mixed mode) ngupta@node1:~$
 ```
-So above output is showing that I have installed the JDK 8 version 1.8.0_222.
-The command will be differ for the different
+So above output is showing that We have installed the JDK 8 version 1.8.0_222.
+The installation command will be differ
-Linux flavour if you are not using Ubuntu, Google how to install the JDK for your Linux flavor and do it.
+for the different Linux flavour if you are not using Ubuntu; Google how to install the JDK for your Linux flavor and do it.
 Now let's move to our next step.

 ### Disable RAM Swap